gersonmontenegro/app-for-travis/README.md

 * To tidy up our lifestyle probably
 * To save time
 * To be more professionals
+* To save the world? ...maybe.
+Nah, just ours.

 # Resources
 * git